parsaeisa/Notes/Software engineering/Node js.md

 Although javascript has an event loop and is running on one thread, the Node.js has some worker threads which can do something in background but their communication is limited.

+**global and globalThis**:
+In Node.js, global is the object that holds globals (like setTimeout, Buffer, etc.).
+In browsers, it’s window.

+To unify this, JavaScript introduced globalThis → a standard way to reference the global object across environments.
+Use globalThis instead of global.
+It’s more portable and standard.

 ## Files

 #### `package.json`